zack-bitcoin/amoveo-docs/design/land_registry.md

 * list of land operations
 * signature

-After doing all of the operations, the transactions cannot leave the tree in a state where there are a pair of land plots that are adjacent in the binary tree, and also owned by the same account.
+After doing all of the operations, all account balances need to be non-negative, and the land balances need to be above the minimums.

 kinds of land operations
 ===================